hashberg-io/multiformats/README.md

 128
 ```

-Also note that data and digests are all `bytes` objects, represented here as hex strings for clarity:
+Also note that data and digests are all `bytes` objects (above, we represented them as hex strings for clarity):

 ```py
 >>> hash_digest